zulrich91/automation-test-script/README.md

 # Selenium WebDriver and TestNG application for Teammates
-This repository contains some new features of webdriver and Testng that i learned recently while preparing for GSOC 2015.
+This repository contains some new features of webdriver and Testng that I learned recently while preparing for GSOC 2017.
 I belief at this particular point in time all test for web applications should be automated using renown and profesional tools like Selenium WebDriver (selenium 2.0) and Testng.
 Selenium Webdriver and is merge[in 2008] of Selenium core[A project initiated by Jason Huggins in 2004 where